 AMS expects applicants to complete their projects within the required performance period.
-It is acceptable to complete a project before the scheduled performance period end date.
-However, AMS encourages applicants to take the full grant period to allow ample time to complete projects.
-The applicant must indicate the start and end dates on Block 17 on the SF-424 "Application for Federal Assistance."
+AMS encourages applicants to take the full grant period to allow ample time to complete projects.
+However, applicants may complete a project before the scheduled performance period end date.
+The applicant must indicate the start date and end date on Block 17 of the SF-424 "Application for Federal Assistance".

-Applicants may not request less than or more than the respective minimum/maximum amounts.
-Applicants must justify the requested award funding amounts within the respective narrative and workplan sections on the project narrative.
+Applicants may not request less than the minimum or more than the maximum award amounts.
+Applicants must justify the requested award funding amounts within the narrative and workplan sections on the project narrative.